awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 **Using PF or IPFW to limit access**

 If you are using FreeBSD or OpenBSD, you can also consider using PF or IPFW\.
-The following examples limit access to the instance metadata service to just the root user\.
+The following examples limit access to the IMDS to just the root user\.

 **PF**